ilo-token/ilo-token.github.io/README.md

 ## Building

-This fetches more dependencies needed and builds `./dist/main.js`.
+This fetches more dependencies needed, brings the dictionary to the code, and builds `./dist/main.js`.

 ```
 deno task build